 A supply of dried flakes of microbes is initially provided with the toilet when it is purchased to facilitate the start of the composting process and can also be used to boost composting during the composting process.
-You can also purchase a spray bottle of Flush Enzymes, which serve to aid the composting process, aid with any odours and can be used as a bio - cleaning agent.
+Also a spray bottle of Flush Enzymes, which serve to facilitate the composting process, aid with any odours and can be used as a bio - cleaning agent.

 GT 330 with spare Container

 Capilliary tray - bottom view.
 Patented and exclusive to Green Loo.

 Capilliary Tray Installed - Draws moisture back up into the compost pile when required.

 Underseat Chute Installation - Slides out of supplied wooden guide & fixing rails at container exchange time.